Terminal.skills

 • Refunds: Generate credit notes linked to original invoice

-• Tax: Integrate with tax calculation service for multi-jurisdiction compliance
+• Tax: Integrate with tax service for multi-jurisdiction compliance

 Payment failed: